mattermost/mattermost-developer-documentation/site/content/contribute/mobile/e2e/guide-for-writing.md

    2. Move the test case into a separate `spec` file following the format of `<existing_spec_file_name_[1-9].js>`.
 For example, `accessibility_account_settings_spec_1.js` and demote the spec file (i.e remove `// Stage: @prod` from the spec file)

-   1. if all the test cases are failing in a spec file, update their names as mentioned above and demote the spec file.
+   3. If all the test cases are failing in a spec file, update each title as mentioned above and demote the spec file.

    1. link the failed test case/s to Jira issue, `Goto Jira Bug > Click Zephyr Scale tab > Click 'add an existing one' link > Select test case/s > Click Add`